narekgabrielyan/webPerfOptimization/README.md

-# Web Performance Optimization Final Project
+# Web Performance Optimization CRP Optimization project

 # What I have done to optimize CRP